-When people hear about Earthships, the first thing that usually pops into their mind is an image of a bunch of dirty hippies living in some primitive hut without electricity and modern day luxuries.
-But in reality, Earthships have taken the concept of sustainable off-grid living and kicked it into hyper-drive.
+Okay, I’m not going to lie.
+When I first heard the term Earthship, the first thing I thought of was an image of a bunch of dirty hippies living in some primitive hut without electricity or modern-day luxuries.
+But the more we investigated the concept, the more we became infatuated with the lifestyle, quickly realizing Earthships have taken the concept of sustainable off-grid living and kicked it into hyper-drive.

-These odd looking homes are the next step in sustainable off-grid living.
+These funky-looking homes are more than just an internet oddity; they are the next step in sustainable off-grid living.

 So what is an Earthship?

-They are the ultimate 21st century solution to problems that have plagued the building industry, and they take the concept of sustainable living far past any other form of construction.
+They are the ultimate 21st-century solution to problems that have plagued the building industry, and they take the concept of sustainable living far beyond any other form of “green” construction.

 But do you really want to live in a home made of recycled materials?